hofergabriel/CSC-410-P1/README.md

 # CSC-410-P1

+### 1. Sieve of Eratosthenes

-1. The sieve of Eratosthenes is a simple, ancient algorithm for finding all prime numbers up to any given limit.
+The sieve of Eratosthenes is a simple, ancient algorithm for finding all prime numbers up to any given limit.

 To find all the prime numbers less than or equal to a given integer n by Eratosthenes' method: <br>